Adriatic Charter

 The Adriatic Charter is an association formed by Albania, Croatia, North Macedonia and the United States for the purpose of aiding their attempts to join NATO.

+History

-The Charter was signed on 2 May 2003 in Tirana under the aegis of the United States.
+The Adriatic Charter was signed on 2 May 2003 in Tirana under the aegis of the United States.
 The role of the United States has caused some confusion; in discussions in the other member states, the Charter is often called the U.S.-Adriatic Charter.
 In September 2008 Montenegro and Bosnia and Herzegovina were invited to join the Charter and joined on December 4, 2008.
 Serbia accepted observer status at the same time.
-On 1 April, 2009, Albania and Croatia became the first of the group to join NATO.
-On 5 June, 2017, Montenegro joined NATO.
-On 27 March, 2020, North Macedonia joined NATO.
+On 1 April 2009, Albania and Croatia became the first of the group to join NATO.
+On 5 June 2017, Montenegro joined NATO.
+On 27 March 2020, North Macedonia joined NATO.